 Predators frequently have a nearly delusional belief in their own cleverness and in their ability to escape detection.
 Remember Ted Bundy?
 If not, do a little research.
 He was an American, serial killer that pretended to be disabled as a tactic to lure, kidnap, rape, and murder countless women.

-The idea is to make yourself less of a target by being aware of what is going on around you.
+The idea of mental preparation is to make yourself less of a target by being aware of what is going on around you.
 By knowing ahead of time how you plan to react to different situations, you will be better prepared to maintain your personal space and your comfort zone by setting boundaries and limits for others.

 What about some of the ramifications of your decided actions?